vis-kid/octopress_drafts_previewer/source/_posts/2016-03-03-Visial-Design-101.markdown

 ## Topics

 + Relationships
++ Alignment
++ Emphasis
++ Hierarchy

+  + Consistency
+  + Similarity

++ White space
++ Balance
++ Unity
++ Figure-Ground Relationship
++ Proximity
++ Continuation
++ Closure

+## Relationships

 probably some kind of innate pattern recognition software that helped to form these visual comforts and discomforts

+number one priority is probably not to frustrate or alienate users while you want to communicate via your designs

+It should also build up confidence.
+The user needs to feel not only save, but also understands what is in front of him.
+She should never feel intimidated by the site or content

+Overall you want to be helpful, that should be your priority.
+These principles make you much more effective at that

+These principles help you achieve the functionality that good design is capable of.
+Maybe its not a bad approximation to say that it helps with the communication of your product, content or whatever by being visually functional.
+The user should never be negatively surprised when you follow these principles.
+The design becomes more invisible because you provide users little reason to stop and think about your design.
+Effortless design can be one of your goals and it is easier achieved with these principles in your tool belt.
+Maybe effortless design and invisible design go hand in hand.
+Not sure but they are definitely not too far apart from each other.

 We want to remove the guesswork from our design process as much as possible.
 Visual design principles are based on human psychology and help you to make better, more informed decisions about your work.
 Understanding these will improve the quality of your work immennsely and will probably also speed up your time spent on a particular composition.
 They are more of less part of your toolset and part of learning the craft.
 Pay attention to these, you won’t build a proper basis not knowing how to apply these principles in your work.

 This knowledge will help you make informed decisions about how distribute pieces of your design in the overall composition, guide you in sizing objects and make it clearer how you should apply colors.
 Design principles are often very closely related to each other and can’t stand too much on their own.
 When you put them to work, you should be able to achieve better visual hierarchy that makes it easy for the user to navigate through your work.
 The relationships you create in your designs are only as good as the relationships people tend to look for—psychologically I mean.
 That’s basically what design principles are for.

+Visual design is to communicate with a viewer co shapes works symbols images great solutions to visual problems

+principles are connected and influence or feed off of each other create relationships in your designs guide user through design can be broken, when you know when you can leave them behind.